How to spy on your browser’s HTTP requests and responses

 Does it ever seem like cryptic magic what your browser and remote servers do together?
 Lest you think that HTTP requests and responses are like some secretive handshake that only browser makers and website operators know and can see: they’re not.
 Assuming you are using Google Chrome, do this:

-F12key to pull up the Google Chrome developer tools, and click on the
+Hit the F12 key to pull up the Google Chrome developer tools, and click on the Network tab

 Notice the request method and request headers section